They Might Be Giants: New albums and Dial-A-Song revival (2015–present)

 On March 8, 2016, the band released Phone Power, their nineteenth studio album and the third containing songs from the 2015 revival of their Dial-a-Song service.
 This was the first TMBG album to be sold as a "pay what you want" download, available ahead of the physical release on June 10.
+In 2016, They Might Be Giants were involved in the SpongeBob SquarePants musical; they contributed the song "I'm Not a Loser".

 The band's twentieth album, I Like Fun was released on January 19, 2018.
 Their twenty-first and twenty-second studio albums, My Murdered Remains and The Escape Team, were both released on December 10, 2018.
-My Murdered Remains contains songs from the 2015 and 2018 iterations of Dial-A-Song.
+My Murdered Remains contains songs from Dial-A-Song.

-They made a song "I'm Not a Loser" for the SpongeBob SquarePants musical in 2016.

 In October 2019, the band recorded a new version of their song "Hot Dog" for the third season of the Disney Channel preschool series Mickey and the Roadster Racers, re-titled as Mickey Mouse Mixed-Up Adventures for that season.
 It premiered on Disney Junior on October 14, 2019.

-In July 2020, the band announced that they would be releasing an album titled Book in 2021.
-The album was released on November 12, 2021.
+On November 12, 2021, They Might Be Giants released the album Book.
+Some lyrical themes in the album seem have been inspired by the COVID-19 pandemic.

-In August 2020, the band recorded a song for a CNN documentary about the electoral college.
+In August 2020, the band recorded a song for a CNN documentary about the electoral college called "Who Are the Electors?".

-The band announced a 30th anniversary Flood tour for 2020, however it was postponed, and dates were rescheduled several times due to the COVID pandemic.
+The band announced a 30th anniversary Flood tour for 2020; however, it was postponed, and dates were rescheduled several times due to the COVID pandemic.
 Shortly after resuming live tours again in June 2022, John Flansburgh was involved in a car accident while on his way home from the June 8 concert.
 He suffered several broken ribs but had a positive prognosis from doctors.
-Several tour dates were again postponed while he recovered, however the tour has since resumed.
+Several tour dates were again postponed while he recovered; however, the tour was later resumed.